Djamel Belmadi: Algeria

 On 2 August 2018, Belmadi became the manager of the Algeria national team.
 At his second international football championship (having coached Qatar in the 2015 AFC Asian Cup), Belmadi's Algerian team was not considered a serious contender for the trophy because Algeria's performance in the 2019 Africa Cup of Nations qualification was not promising, despite topping the group with two draws to Gambia and an away-loss to Benin.
 The unimpressive qualification campaign increased the pressure on Belmadi.

 Despite heavy criticism, Belmadi led Algeria to success and earned his first international trophy.
 Algeria defeated every opponent on its road to the final of the 2019 Africa Cup of Nations (AFCON) held in Egypt, including two victories over Senegal in the group stage and the final.
 Algeria won its second continental title and became the North African second team, after Egypt, to win more than one AFCON trophy.

+In the 2021 AFCON, the defending champions Algeria finished last in their group to be eliminated from the tournament.
+During the 2022 World Cup qualification third round, Algeria failed to qualify to the final tournament in Qatar, having lost on away goals rule against Cameroon following a 2–2 draw on aggregate.

+In January 2023, Belmadi extended his contract until 2026.

+In the 2023 AFCON held in Ivory Coast, Algeria led by Belmadi exited the tournament after their defeat against Mauritania, without scoring any win in the group phase.
+On 24 January 2024, Belmadi's position as national team manager was terminated by mutual consent.
+However, despite immediately resigning himself in front of the players, Belmadi asked the FAF for a severance package worth 29 months of salary, equivalent to €7 million.
+Faced with a refusal from the FAF, he then threatened to bring the matter to the FIFA for a ruling.

+Return to Al-Duhail

+In June 2025, Belmadi returned to Al-Duhail for his third spell as head coach.